azurecurve/azrcrv-shortcodes-in-widgets/readme.txt

 # Installation Instructions

- * Download the plugin from [GitHub](https://github.com/azurecurve/azrcrv-shortcodes-in-widgets/releases/latest/).
+ * Download the latest release of the plugin from [GitHub](https://github.com/azurecurve/azrcrv-shortcodes-in-widgets/releases/latest/).
  * Upload the entire zip file using the Plugins upload function in your ClassicPress admin panel.
  * Activate the plugin.